cmu-delphi/delphi-epidata/docs/api/covidcast-signals/hospital-admissions.md

 available several days later.

-The amount of lag in reporting can vary, particularly whether the data comes from electronic medical records or from processed claims.
+The amount of lag in reporting can vary, particularly whether the data comes from electronic medical records or processed claims.
 After we first report estimates for a specific date, further hospitalization data may arrive for that date, or diagnoses for admissions from that date may change.
 When this occurs, we issue new estimates.
 This means that a reported estimate for, say, June 10th